 Depressive and Mood Disorders, including depression and Bipolar Disorder; Anxiety Disorders, including Separation Anxiety Disorder, School Refusal, Panic Disorder, Obsessive-Compulsive Disorder, and Generalized Anxiety Disorder; externalizing behavioral disorders including Disruptive Behavior Disorder, Oppositional Defiant Disorder, and Conduct Disorder; Pervasive Developmental Disorders including High-Functioning Autism and Asperger’s Disorder; Attention-Deficit/Hyperactivity Disorder; Pediatric Feeding and Childhood and Adolescent Eating Disorders; Elimination Disorders; and relational problems including emerging personality challenges.

 Psychological, psycho-diagnostic, and/or psychoeducational assessment are also offered to assess symptom presentation, inform diagnosis, contribute to treatment planning, and evaluate treatment outcomes.
+Diagnostic services for autism, ADHD and learning problems are provided in English and Spanish.

 The psychologists at Melmed Center work as part of a multi-disciplinary team and actively collaborate with other treatment providers such as the developmental pediatricians and/or nurse practitioners that your family might be working with in order to maximize quality of care.